atlas-brown/slowpoke/INSTRUCTIONS.md

 **(§5.1, Fig.8) Across four real-world benchmarks**

 The results in the paper is done with each benchmark having 10 hypothetical optimization points and 3 repetitions.
-To make the artifact evaluation process faster, we only run 10 points once.
+To make the artifact evaluation process faster, we only run them once.
 The entire process should take about 2.5 hours.
 To run them, make sure you are in `~/slowpoke`, then

 ```console
 $ # Recommend doing the following command in screen or tmux